 Are you ready?
 Here we go!

 We planned the trip so that it would take you in one big circle throughout BC and Alberta.
-There aren’t too many spots where the same road was traveled twice, allowing for the maximum number of new adventures!
+There aren’t too many spots where the same road was travelled twice, allowing for the maximum number of new adventures!
 We know that a trip this length would be a huge undertaking for one family (which is why we split it up!), but with the layout and roadways of both provinces, shorter circle routes can easily be executed!

 Day 1-3 – Camping in Ucluelet